tomalrussell/nismod_teaching_kit/docs/lecture_10/Lecture_10.3.md

----
-title: Mini-Lecture 10.3 - Infrastructure systems reliability analysis
+# Mini-Lecture 10.3 - Infrastructure systems reliability analysis
-keywords:
--   Spatial dependence
--   Widespread damages
-authors:
--   Olivia Becher
----

 This mini-lecture discusses the limitations of the traditional approach for calculating the exposure of infrastructure to natural hazards, using